About Mary Erickson Community Housing

 Yes, we accept Section 8 vouchers across all MECH owned rental properties.

-We have deed restrictions on housing to ensure affordability of at least 30 years.
+We have deed restrictions on the housing units to ensure affordability of at least 30 years.